perlmaster/shellscripts/README.md

-array-file.sh - bash array handling with text file binary - Generate a list of all the binary programs in the current directory shells - Find all the files that are shell scripts
+array-file.sh - bash array handling with text file binary - Generate a list of all the binary programs in the current directory shells - Find all the files that are shell scripts choosedir.sh - chooese a directory from a list of directories